top of page

 Decanting a 5-pound bag of flour into an OXO Pop 4.4-quart container

-There is no doubt about it, decanting looks fantastic, and the process does have some upsides.
+There is no doubt about it: decanting looks fantastic, and the process has some upsides.
 But here's the reality of decanting everyone needs to know...

 • Decanting is way more complicated than it looks.
 It can be a time-consuming, tedious, and messy chore.
 In addition, it takes time to pour your items into their appropriate containers every time you go to the store.